Second Wirth cabinet: Reparations and the Treaty of Rapallo

 Confronted with the 132 billion gold marks in reparations payments demanded by the Allies of World War I, Wirth tried to have the total amount lowered through a policy of "fulfilment".
 By attempting to meet the payments, he intended to show the Allies that the demands were beyond Germany's economic means.
 In December 1921, Germany told the Allied Reparation Commission that its economic situation would prevent it from paying the reparations that were due in January and February 1922.
-The January reparations conference at Cannes agreed to let Germany temporarily suspend payments, and in May the Reparation Commission granted a suspension of payments until the end of the year.
+The January reparations conference at Cannes agreed to let Germany temporarily suspend payments, and in May, the Reparation Commission granted a suspension of payments until the end of the year.
 In spite of the moratorium, the German mark dropped to 650 marks to the American dollar by July 29.

 On 16 April, Foreign Minister Walther Rathenau signed the Treaty of Rapallo with Soviet Russia.
 The two countries re-established diplomatic relations and renounced territorial and financial claims against one another.
 Rathenau was assassinated by members of the extreme nationalist and antisemitic Organisation Consul on 24 June.
 In response to the assassination, the Reichstag enacted the Law for the Protection of the Republic.
-It increased the punishments for politically motivated acts of violence and banned organisations that opposed the constitutional republican form of government along with their printed material and meetings.
+It increased the punishments for politically motivated acts of violence and banned organisations that opposed the constitutional republican form of government, along with their printed material and meetings.

 Resignation

 In a speech in front of the Reichstag on 25 June 1922, following the assassination of Walther Rathenau, Wirth turned toward the right-wing members and declared, "There stands the enemy who drips his poison into the wounds of a people.
 There stands the enemy, and there is no doubt about it: The enemy stands on the right!"
-After the speech, it proved impossible to build a coalition that included parties ranging from the conservative DVP to the socialist SPD, which had gained 83 additional seats on 24 September when it reunited with the Independent Social Democratic Party of Germany (USDP).
+After the speech, it proved impossible to build a coalition that included parties ranging from the conservative DVP to the socialist SPD, which had gained 83 additional seats on 24 September when it reunited with the Independent Social Democratic Party of Germany (USPD).
 When Wirth's government lost a key vote on the grain levy and President Ebert asked him to restructure his cabinet, he was unable to do so.
 Vice-chancellor Gustav Bauer, speaking for the SPD, rejected being in a coalition with the DVP, as the DDP and Centre wished, and urged the government's resignation.
 The cabinet agreed on 14 November and, following a short caretaker period, was replaced on 22 November 1922 by the Cuno cabinet, led by the independent Wilhelm Cuno.